1npo/aoc-rs/README.md

 # aoc-rs

-My attempt at using Rust to solve Advent of Code puzzles.
+My attempt at using Rust to solve Advent of Code puzzles (starting in 2024)

 ## Usage